codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 ## Working with multiple registries with the same domain

-With Codefresh you can [connect multiple registries on a global level]({{site.baseurl}}/docs/integrations/docker-registries/).
-This allows you to create pipelines that push/pull images to different registries without having to deal with Docker credentials inside the pipeline itself.
+With Codefresh, you can [connect multiple registries on a global level]({{site.baseurl}}/docs/integrations/docker-registries/).
+This allows you to create pipelines that push/pull images to different registries without having to deal with Docker credentials within the pipeline itself.

 However, there are several times where you have multiple registries that have the same domain.
 For example, you might have two Docker Hub accounts connected to Codefresh (so both of them can resolve images for the `docker.io` domain).